NetApp-on-Google-Cloud/GCP-CVS-CapacityManager/README.md

 Are you seeing python exceptions?
 Most of them will return HTTP error codes which indicate infrastructure issues, usually network connection or authentication issues.

 ## Support
-This tool is not officially supported by NetApp and provided as-is.
+This tool is not supported by NetApp or Google and provided as-is.
 Run at your own risk.

 ### Risk assessment